JuliaLang/www.julialang.org/downloads/index.md

 Gadfly is an implementation of a [Wickham-Wilkinson](http://www.cs.uic.edu/%7Ewilkinson/TheGrammarOfGraphics/GOG.html) style grammar of graphics in Julia.
 Add the Gadfly package to your Julia installation with the following command on the Julia prompt:

 1. `Pkg.add("Gadfly")`
+2. `using Gadfly`

 Gadfly's interface will be familiar to users of R's [ggplot2](http://ggplot2.org) package.
-See [examples](http://dcjones.github.com/Gadfly.jl/doc/) and documentation on the [Gadfly](https://github.com/dcjones/Gadfly.jl) homepge.
+See [examples](http://dcjones.github.com/Gadfly.jl/doc/) and documentation on the [Gadfly](https://github.com/dcjones/Gadfly.jl) homepage.

+## Gaston

+[Gaston](https://github.com/mbaz/Gaston.jl) provides an interface to [gnuplot](http://www.gnuplot.info).
+Gaston also includes detailed documentation and examples in its [manual](https://bitbucket.org/mbaz/gaston/downloads/gastondoc-0.5.5.pdf).
+Add the Gaston package to your Julia installation with the following commond on the Julia prompt:

+1. `Pkg.add("Gaston")`
+2. `using Gaston`